Efficiency-of-RELAX/CYP8B1/README.md

 Given that selection operates at the level of the phenotype, alleles showing evidence of selection are likely to be of functional relevance.
 There are several approaches available to detect selection at macroevolutionary scale.
 What these methods does is :

-- identify sequences that are likely to be functional (either because they code for proteins or because they are conserved among different species)
+- identify sequences that are likely to be functional (coding or conserved)
 - Then search for lineage-specific accelerations in the rate of evolution.

 Such accelerations are indicated by an excess of substitutions relative to the baseline mutation rate, which can be calculated from the rate of synonymous mutations.